ggozad/behaving/README.rst

 You can see the test in action on video `here <http://vimeo.com/63672466/>`_.

-There maybe instances where you require personas but do not want a seperate browser associated with each persona, this can be achived by adding the attribute *single_browser* to the context object (usually performed in one of the hooks in ``environment.py```), e.g:
+There maybe instances where you require personas but do not want a seperate browser associated with each persona, this can be achieved by adding the attribute *single_browser* to the context object (usually performed in one of the hooks in ``environment.py``), e.g:

 ::